 Many people swear by the benefits of cod liver oil, which is known to contain heart-healthy omega-3 fatty acids.
 Cod liver oil may also help boost immune and brain function, reduce anxiety and depression, reduce inflammation, and may even protect against diseases like multiple sclerosis.
-Read on to learn more about the benefits, with side effects.
+Read on to learn more about the evidence behind its purported benefits.

 What Is Cod Liver Oil?

 Cod liver oil is a natural supplement extracted from the livers of cod fish that contains the omega-3 fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), along with vitamins A and D.

 Because it’s sourced from the liver, cod liver oil contains high amounts of vitamins A and D, unlike regular fish oil.
 It was even used to treat and eradicate rickets (a disease caused by a vitamin D deficiency) in the 19th and 20th centuries [1, 2].

 However, cod liver oil supplements have not been approved by the FDA for medical use.
 Supplements generally lack solid clinical research.
 Regulations set manufacturing standards for them but don’t guarantee that they’re safe or effective.
 Speak with your doctor before supplementing.